🇦🇺 Australia

 Medical Laboratory Scientist Visa Pathway Australia

-Medical Laboratory Scientists are in high demand across Australia's healthcare system.
+Skilled migration pathways to Australia are available for Medical Laboratory Scientist.
 With MLTSSL status and AIMS assessment, you can access skilled migration pathways including skilled independent (189), employer-sponsored (482/186), and state-sponsored visas (190/491).
 Permanent and temporary options available.

 Key Facts